kgkoutis/fp_in_oop/README.md

 ## Order of the chapters

-1. typescomposition (exercise)
+1. classcomposition (exercise)
 2. functioncomposition

-3. dependencyinjection/functionalfactories
+3. creationpatterns/functionalfactories
-4. dependencyinjection/partialapplication
+4. creationpatterns/partialapplication
 5. handling_void_and_no_input (exercise)
 6. loanpattern
 7. sideeffects